 Arabic comes from the Semitic branch of the Afroasiatic language family.
 It was born in iron age Mesopotamia and the Arabian peninsula.
 A multitude of regional varieties and dialects of Arabic are flourishing all over the middle east and north Africa.
 Muslim devouts in non-Arabic speaking parts of the world learn it as a foreign language for use in prayer and religious study.
 The Arabic language, therefore, is a major component of our world’s cultural heritage.

-The abjad isn’t an alphabet proper, as each letter denotes a consonant sound.
-A true abjad has no vowels.
+isn’t an alphabet proper, as each letter denotes a consonant sound.
+A true abjad

 After the modern Latin alphabet (which comes from the Phoenician one), Arabic is the second most widely used writing system in the world.